Last Updated on February 3, 2023 by Pinpoint 250

 You can make espresso from any coffee ground, similar to a French press.

-This popular drink is produced by forcing hot water through grounded coffee beans to make the coffee.
+This popular drink is produced by forcing hot water through ground coffee beans to make the coffee.

 The result is a rich, powerful of coffee usually used as the foundation for popular café products.